ucb-stat133/stat133-fall-2017/syllabus/policies.md

-### Oral Exam
+### Oral Evaluation

-- I reserve the right to have a meeting with you and test you in person (oral examination, with the blackboard, and live coding).
+- I reserve the right to have a meeting with you and evaluate your understanding of the material in person (oral examination, with the blackboard, and live coding).
-- Testing in person can happen haphazardly (most of the times), but it can also occur based on special circumstances (grad students, strong programming background, allegedly cheating/plagiarism, unusual low or high performance).
+- Testing in person can happen haphazardly (most of the time), but it can also occur based on special circumstances (e.g. grad students, strong programming background, allegedly cheating/plagiarism, unusual low or high performance).
-- You can also request me to be tested in person if you are not satisfied with one or more of your graded work.
+- You can also request to be evaluated in person if you are not satisfied with one or more of your graded work.
+Oral evaluations may be comprehensive.
-- The purpose of this type of testing is for me to have a more direct way of evaluate your work (domain, knowledge, thinking process, problem solving).
+- The purpose of this type of testing is for me to have a more direct way of evaluate your work (e.g. knowledge, skills, thinking process, problem solving).
-- While testing in person, I may waive the standard grading structure and hold you to a different norm.